vitrineed/shen-rate-limit/README.md

 ### IP Whitelist
 Shen includes a whitelist system.
-You can configure which IP won't need to provide an API KEY, and won't consume the rate-limit.
+You can configure which IP won't need to provide an API KEY, and won't consume the rate-limit(This is an array).

 ## <a name="docs"></a>Documentation
 > Coming soon :D